-There, she soon was working in the entertainment industry as a scenic artist and muralist – one of the first women to work in that end of “the business”.
+There, she soon was working in the entertainment industry as a scenic artist and muralist – one of the first women to work in that end of the business.
 The job required painting sometimes huge backdrops and other art pieces for television, theater, theme park and movie productions.
 Laurie also did matte paintings for several children’s animated movies, traveled with the Ice Follies, worked in Las Vegas and Reno on shows for the Reno MGM Grand; and on location around the country with different movie and theme park companies.
 She worked for Disney Imagineering doing murals and attraction backdrops for the Disney Parks worldwide.
-Laurie also went on to do some set design and illustration for several theme park design groups.
+Laurie also ran the production of some of those large scenic installations and went on to do some set design and illustration for several theme park design groups.

 Humorous History Mural 12′ x 36′ for Knotts Berry Farm, Buena Park, California

-Stevens loved working in the business, but LA never felt like home to her.
+Stevens loved working in the business, but LA never felt like home.
 Two years before she left California, she bought a house in Soledad Canyon north of the city – sharing a canyon hilltop with Steve Martin’s Working Wildlife (animal actors).
 Tippy Hedron’s Shambala Reserve occupied the river canyon below.
 While she was there, Laurie reveled in life surrounded by wild animals and her own experiences with the animals and trainers.
-She has many unusual stories to tell of that time!
-Waking up in the morning was not by alarm clock, but instead by the melodic crescendo of wild animals awakening at first light – first the cougars huffing, then the lions roaring and the wolves howling.
-She began to understand that home for her meant a more primal place than Los Angeles, CA.
+Waking up in the morning was not by alarm clock, but instead by the stirring of wild animals awakening at first light – the cougars huffing, the lions roaring and the wolves howling.
+Laurie has many unusual stories to tell of that time!
+While living there, she began to realize (or was it remember?) that home for her meant a more primal place than Los Angeles, CA.

-One snowy January, while attending a painting workshop at a dude ranch near Augusta, MT., Laurie and soon to be husband Tom fell in love with the area and bought a beautiful property there on the rushing Dearborn River.
+One snowy January in the early ’80’s while attending a painting workshop at The Diamond Bar X Dude Ranch near Augusta, MT., Laurie and soon to be husband Tom fell in love with the area and on the spot, bought a beautiful property there on the rushing Dearborn River.
 The subsequent move to that majestic, wild mountain place, just an hour’s horseback ride from the Scapegoat Wilderness, was something they never regretted.

-Steamboat Mountain, the view from our home on the Dearborn river out of Augusta, Montana
+Steamboat Mountain, the view from home on the Dearborn river out of Augusta, Montana

-For some years, Stevens’ attention turned to other things; the raising of her two girls; the necessary running of ranch, house and studio building projects; and the development of a unique business in Augusta, MT., Latigo & Lace – a gallery of fine art and Montana handcrafts, started by Laurie and five other Augusta women.
+For a few years, Laurie continued to do mural and museum installations nationally, but it became too difficult to do that from the wilds of Montana.
+Her attention gradually turned to other things; the raising of her two girls; the creation of Latigo & Lace – a gallery of fine art and Montana handcrafts, started by Laurie and five other women in Augusta, MT.; the overseeing of many building and remodeling projects, the necessary running of the ranch.
 Painting was always on her mind though, and as the girls grew older, she got out her brushes again.
 This time her focus was to paint the life and people of the western plains.

 Latigo & Lace in Augusta, Montana

-Stevens’ home for years now has been the Y Worry Ranch near Cascade, MT.
-Story has it that famed artist Charlie Russell visited the ranch homesteaders regularly as he too lived for a time in Cascade.
+Laurie’s home for 27 years was the Y Worry Ranch near Cascade, MT.
+Story has it that famed artist Charlie Russell visited the ranch regularly as he too lived for a time in Cascade.
 Tales of the early settlers are numerous, and are yet visible in the nearby tipi rings, stone cairns and old wagon tracks that cross this high, prairie landscape.

-Stevens is a founding member of Montana Painters Alliance, a member of Oil Painters of America, Portrait Society of America, and a Signature member and proud Vice President of American Women Artists.
+Stevens is a Signature member of American Women Artists, a founding member of Montana Painters Alliance, and a member of other national artist’s groups.
 Her work can be found in both regional and national shows and galleries, and in the collections of the Booth Western Art Museum in Cartersville, GA., the C.M.
 Russell Museum in Great Falls, MT., Phillips Academy in Andover, MA., the USAF, and Marty Skylar – past President of Walt Disney Imagineering, among others.